The 36 Best Ways to Keep Your Fitness Members Motivated

 7. Start a fitness challenge

 We’re not reinventing the wheel here.
-Sometimes a good, old-fashioned challenge can be just what clients need to feel reinvigorated.
+Sometimes a good, old-fashioned community challenge can be just what clients need to feel reinvigorated.
 Track clients’ progress somewhere visible in your studio and offer a prize for members who hit the goal (a certain number of classes within a month/week).
-You can take this to the next level with FitMetrix and let live leaderboards fuel your customers throughout their workouts.
+You can take this to the next level in the studio with FitMetrix and let live leaderboards fuel your customers throughout their workouts.

 8. Host a social media challenge to get the word out

 Reward clients who mention your business on social media through Instagram tags, Facebook check-ins, and reviews on Google or Yelp with points for each mention of your business.
 Once they hit a certain number of points, reward them with a free class, a discount on retail, or a small gift (branded water bottle, socks, etc.).
+This can also be an element of a larger fitness challenge (see above).

 9. Have a referral program

 Everyone needs a workout buddy.
 Create a referral program to keep everyone accountable.
-Make it even easier on yourself with MINDBODY's retention tools, and automatically promote your referral program to clients and track and reward those who refer their friends!
+Make it even easier on yourself with Mindbody’s retention tools, and automatically promote your referral program to clients and track and reward those who refer their friends!

 10. Take photos after classes and share them